j-schreiber/js-sf-cli-plugin/README.md

   -s, --sobject=<value>...      (required) The name of an sobject to analyse.
       --api-version=<value>     Override the api version used for api requests made by this command --check-defaults          Checks if values differ from defaults.
-      --custom-fields-only      Only analyse custom fields.
+      --check-history           Run additional checks with field history (if enabled) --custom-fields-only      Only analyse custom fields.
       --exclude-formulas        Only analyse non-formula fields.
       --verbose                 Display a table of fields that were ignored during analysis.